syedfaizanahmed/Feature-Engineering/README.md

 # Feature-Engineering
-A series of scripts in python that could act as a complete set for feature engineering.
+A series of scripts in python that could act as a complete set for feature engineering tasks.

 Python scripts containing feature engineering tools including